eHealthAfrica/angular-eha.couchdb-auth/README.md

 - `unauthenticated` - fired whenever an unauthenticated user / session attempts to access a resource that requires authentication.
 - `unauthorized` - fired whenever the current user / session is unauthorised to access a resource
-- `authenticationStateChange` - fired whenever there is a change in authenticate state.

 ### ehaCouchDBAuthServiceProvider